gctools-outilsgc/gcpedia/README.md

 # GCpedia

-Master branch: work in progress, mostly working upgraded to mediawiki 1.29
+Master branch: upgraded to mediawiki 1.30, for GCwiki

-GCpedia branch: almost identical to current GCpedia production
+GCpedia branch: current GCpedia production

 Both branches include Dockerfiles to build docker images as well as docker compose files for both docker-compose and docker stack/swarm
 A docker-compose file for setting up a jenkins + docker worker environment is also available.